TobiaszGans/LG-WebOS-Signage-API/documentation.md

 # LG WebOS Signage API Client

 A Python library for automating and controlling LG WebOS Signage displays via their REST API.
+\nPlease note this document discusses only the lg_webos_client library.
+The legacy and unified files are to launch playlists only as I need

 ## Quick Start